 I’ve never polished before, should I use one?

 If you’re keen to start polishing and never used a machine previously, absolutely.
-Dual action machine polishers generate a lot less heat than standard rotary polishers, which means a lot of the method that professionals use is integrated into the machine.
+Dual action machine polishers generate a lot less heat than standard rotary polishers, yet generate more action than hand buffing with a pad and microfibre towel, which means a lot of the method that professionals use is integrated into the machine.

 The other dilemma to wrap your head around is corded vs cordless and subsequent battery life and cable length.
+Polishing is a bit more thorough than a headlight restoration kit after all.
 Lower-end dual action polishers will either have a shorter cord or shorter battery life compared to the more premium options.
 Our advice would be that before purchasing, assess where you will be polishing your car.
 Is there a plug socket nearby?
 Will that cable stretch out?
-Will I need an extension cord?
+Will you need an extension cord?
 After all, polishing is a fairly expensive skill once you total in the supply of pads and products on top of the machine(s), so assessing what you have on hand is key.

 Aaron Hussain is a commercial content writer at Bauer Media writing for Parkers and CAR.
 He is obsessed with classic cars and anything with a fascinating story to tell.